prasadbylapudi/loanApp-frontend/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-#  if you are using Docker
+#  if you wanted to run  using Docker

 if you have docker installed then
 ```run docker build . ```          in the terminal